Catskill909/radio/content/help/recording/adding-icecast-streams.md

 # Adding Icecast Streams

-Connect Radio Suite to your Icecast server to enable automated recording of live broadcasts.
+Connect StationDock to your Icecast server to enable automated recording of live broadcasts.

 ## What is an Icecast Stream?

 Icecast is a streaming media server that broadcasts audio over the internet.
-Radio Suite connects to Icecast streams to:
+StationDock connects to Icecast streams to:

 - **Record live broadcasts** automatically
 - **Monitor stream health** in real-time